ALL IDEAS

 talkie memos

-You'll see them listed with titles, durations, and word counts.
-Pick the ones from the past week or two.
+You get a list with titles, durations, word counts.
+Grab the past week or two.

+This is the part most people skip.
 Don't read each memo in isolation.
-Read them all together, as one stream.
-You're looking for threads — ideas that appear more than once, or that connect to each other.
+Read all of them together and look for threads — ideas that appear more than once or that connect to each other.

 ThreadAppeared in